-- Search for related academic literature.
-(Capability 1)
+- Research and communicate related academic literature (Capability 1)

-- Design an experiment to address a current issue.
-(Capability 3)
+- Develop, design and justify an experiment to address a current issue (Capability 2 and 3)

-- Present an oral seminar on proposed research.
-(Capability 4)
+- Present and respond in an oral seminar on proposed research (Capability 4)

-- Work autonomously to develop a project under the guidance of a supervisor, complying with academic integrity.
+- Work collaboratively and individually to develop a project under the guidance of a supervisor, complying with academic integrity.
 (Capability 5)

-- Recognise and discuss the implications of proposed research for the wider community.
-(Capability 6)
+- Recognise and reflect upon the implications of proposed research for the wider community (Capability 6)

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect four 1-hour workshops, 40 hours of reading and thinking about the content and 70 hours of work on assignments and seminar presentations.
+For this course, you can expect a 1 hour tutorial, 3 hours of reading and thinking about the content and 6 hours of work on assignments and seminar presentations.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).